Evolution has no will. [Apologies to any Creationists out there, but just indulge us for a moment…]

 Confident.
 Candid.
 Concise.

 Do not be apologetic, just… explain it.
 Don’t justify it, just explain it.
-Don’t try to spin it, just explain it.
+The best advice you can get from our college admissions consultants is don’t try to spin it, just explain it.
 A clear, quick explanation ITSELF can earn you credibility, more so than your argumentation.

 “I screwed up.
 Here’s what happened.
 Not an excuse, that’s just what happened.
 Here’s proof that I learned from it.”
 Zip in, zip out.